DaneHarrison/Static-resume/README.md

 <br>

 ### Hugo setup script
-17. Open up your project folder in VSCode and its command line
+16. Open up your project folder in VSCode and a terminal

-18. Run the command: hugo new site **name**, where **name** will later be given to the static site we are creating.
+17. Run the command: hugo new site **name**, where **name** will later be given to the static site we are creating.

 ### Loading the Hugo-Resume theme
-19. Navigate to the themes folder in VSCodes command line
+18. Navigate to the themes folder in VSCodes command line

-20. Run the command: git clone https://github.com/OGGampy/hugo-resume
+19. Run the command: git clone https://github.com/OGGampy/hugo-resume

-21. Create a new file at the top level of the project folder called .gitmodules
+20. Create a new file at the top level of the project folder called .gitmodules

-22. Paste the following code snippet inside of the newly created .gitmodules:
+21. Paste the following code snippet inside of the newly created .gitmodules:

 ```
    [submodule "path_to_submodule"]